cuiyongbo/hello-world/my_wiki/data_structure/binary_tree_note.rst

 Thinking for an hour and coding for an hour.

+**Rooted-tree property**

+The number of children of a node x in a rooted tree T equals the **degree** of x.
+The length of the simple path from the root r to a node x is the **depth** of x in T.
+A **level** of a tree consists of all nodes at the same depth.
+The **height** of a node in a tree is the number of edges on the longest simple downward path from the node to a leaf, and **the height of a tree is the height of its root.**

 **binary-search-tree property**

 Let x be a node in a binary search tree.
 If y is a node in the left subtree